Torus Quotients as Global Quotients by Finite Groups: Characterization of torus quotients: proof of main theorem

 Throughout this section, we work over a field $k$.
 Our goal is to prove Theorem \ref{thm:criterion}.
 In \S\ref{subsec:qab}, we use Theorem \ref{thm:criterion} to prove Theorem \ref{thm:P2A5}, thereby answering Question \ref{q:abelian}.

-\begin{notation} Throughout this section, we will use the notation $\hhat\O_{X,x}$ to denote the completion of the \emph{\'etale} local ring at a point $x$ of an algebraic space $X$.\footnote{The \'etale local ring at $x$ is simply the strict henselisation of the local ring at a preimage of $x$ in some \'etale cover of $X$.
-See \cite[Definition \href{http://math.columbia.edu/algebraic_geometry/stacks-git/locate.php?tag=04KG}{04KG}]{stacks-project}.}\footnote{ If one wishes to consider only the case when $X$ is a scheme, one may let $\hhat\O_{X,x}$ denote the completion of the \emph{Zariski} local ring in this section.
-The proofs apply verbatim.
+\begin{notation} Throughout this section, we will use the notation $\hhat\O_{X,x}$ to denote the completion of the \emph{\'etale} local ring at a point $x$ of an algebraic space $X$.\footnote{The \'etale local ring at $x$ is simply the strict henselization of the local ring at a preimage of $x$ in some \'etale cover of $X$.
+See \cite[Definition \href{http://math.columbia.edu/algebraic_geometry/stacks-git/locate.php?tag=04KG}{04KG}]{stacks-project}.} Note that if $X$ is a scheme and the residue field at $x$ is algebraically closed, this agrees with the completion of the Zariski local ring.\footnote{If $X$ is a scheme and the residue fields are not algebraically closed, the proofs in this section apply verbatim if one uses the completion of the Zariski local ring.
 The \'etale local ring is used simply because algebraic spaces do not have Zariski local rings.}

 We use the term \emph{torus} to mean split torus.
 We say that a stack $\X$ is a \emph{torus quotient stack} if there is a smooth algebraic space $V$ and a torus $T$ acting properly on $V$ with finite stabilizers such that $\X=[V/T]$.
 We say an algebraic space $X$ is a \emph{torus quotient space} if it is the coarse space of a torus quotient stack. \end{notation}